jekyll/minima/_posts/2022-02-02-inner-compass.md

 - **Make decisions.** There is nothing worse than sitting on decision that needs to made.
 Get better at it.
 Give yourself +2 for every right decision, 0 for every wrong decision, -2 for every decision that you don't make.
 Write down the pros and cons of the decisions and make it.
 The pain of inaction stings longer than the pain of incorrect action.

 - **Complete it or kill it.** If something is important to you, complete it.
 If not, kill it.
 Don't be in the middle.
 Fill your life with goals that are worth finishing and eliminate the rest.

+- **It is ok to change your mind.** Ability to change your mind based on existing or new information is a super power.
+Don't stick on to a bad decision.

 #### **Living life**